“Power of Public Opinion and Multicultural Communication toward Global Transformation”

 - Participants are eligible for student rate if he/she is a full-time undergraduate or postgraduate student.
 Participants must bring along their Student Identification Card.

-- One participant is allowed to submit no more than one paper.
+- One participant is allowed to submit no more than 4 papers.

 - Accompanying persons must register together with participant.